kellycesario/hotel-vue/README.md

 ## Project Description

-This is a simple project, to study Vue3 with Composition API.
+`Hotel Vue` is a project aimed at exploring Vue3 with the Composition API.
+It serves as a learning exercise with a focus on utilizing dummy data, understanding PWA (Progressive Web App) concepts, and integrating Hotjar for analytics and user feedback.

 ## Tools and Technologies Used